wp-plugins/document-importer-by-plugmatter/readme.txt

 Note: It only imports .docx files.

 <h3>How It Works?</h3>
-After you install the plugin, a plugin widget appears right above your “Publish” Widget in a New Post.
+After you install the plugin, a plugin widget appears right above your "Publish" Widget in a New Post.
 Just import your MS Word file or any other document in our plugin and atch the plugin do its work.
 It will paste the content "EXACTLY" how it is in your document.

 You can select your word documents i.e. MS Word, Libera, OpenOffice files from: